-Do keep in mind, though, that even though getting an RV to the campground by highway might be easy, maneuvering it once you’re there might not.
-Like many campgrounds, Mongaup Pond has many smaller trails and sharp turns, so those who have larger, hard-to-maneuver trailers might want to look for parking sites that don't require driving too far into Mongaup Pond Campground itself.
+Like many campgrounds, Mongaup Pond has narrow roads and sharp turns, so those who have larger rigs or hard-to-maneuver trailers might want to look for parking sites that don't require driving too far into the campground.

 Campgrounds and parking in Mongaup Pond Campground

 Mongaup Pond is popular among those who want an RV-camping experience that take you back to the basics.
 The campground has no hookups, no-frills, and just nature's surroundings at its best.
 Many RVers prefer to get their daily dose of nature camping in primitive locations, and for that reason, booking your space in advance is recommended.
 There are a total of 158 reservable sites, 43 of which are by the lake, giving RVers access to watersports, swimming, and all the facilities by the water.
 Of those 43 lakefront sites, six will fit 30 foot RVs or trailers and 37 sites will fit up to 40-foot rigs.
 In terms of the campground as a whole, many sites accommodate trailers and tow vehicles up to 40 feet in length.
 Reservations are recommended, and should be made at least one day ahead of your planned arrival.

 If the Mongaup Pond Campground is full, or if you're just looking for a campground with a few more amenities, there are numerous options in the Catskill Mountain area.
 Multiple RV parks and resorts can be found near Mongaup Pond, and most offer top-notch facilities with full hookups, flush toilets, hot showers, Wi-Fi, and cable television.
 Some are open year-round, so if you need a place to stay after a full day of playing in the snow, you'll be set.